Brendan O'Neill (author): Environmentalism

-O'Neill has opposed efforts to combat climate change through reductions in carbon emissions, and instead advocates for "technological progress".
-He has said that the environmental movement has become a "religious cult" and a "waging war on the working class".
-He criticised the Swedish environmentalist activist Greta Thunberg in his 2019 article "The Cult of Greta Thunberg" in which he describes her as a "millenarian weirdo" and criticises what he describes as the "monotone voice" speech patterns of the Swedish environmentalist.
-O'Neill has described warnings concerning overpopulation as a "Malthusian" interference in women's right to reproductive freedom.
+O'Neill has said that the environmental movement has become a "religious cult" that is "waging war on the working class".
+He was later criticised for comments about the Swedish environmentalist activist Greta Thunberg.
+In 2020, in relation to COVID-19, O'Neill has argued that "this pandemic has shown us what life would be like if environmentalists got their way".

 Brexit

 In September 2019, he said on the BBC's Politics Live that British people should be rioting about delays to Brexit.
 He said: "I'm amazed that there haven't been riots yet."
 When asked by guest presenter Adam Fleming: "Do you think there will be riots?", O'Neill responded: "I think there should be."
 In October 2019, 585 complaints about him calling for riots were dismissed by the BBC's executive complaints unit.
-In 2020, O'Neill called for loud, open celebrations of Brexit, which formally took place on 31 January 2020, describing such celebrations as celebrations of democracy.